Achilles-Dev/todo-list/README.md

 # To Do List

-> A website that keeps track of activities to perform.
+> A website that keeps track of activities to perform during the day and checks and deletes completed activities.

 ## Built With